Inside: When my inner critic is loud and life feels unsettled or hard, instead of giving up or falling apart or throwing

 I find myself procrastinating on writing again, wondering if any of this matters.
 But then a friend and a stranger and a fellow writer all message me and provide a much-needed word of encouragement so I sit down at my laptop to talk with you.
 Real talk, like if we were having coffee together.
 I just show up.

 There is fear in my chest.
 I feel it, heavy.
 Some of it is a voice of judgment about how I too often say the wrong thing or don’t easily fit in.
 Some of it is fear that I need to quickly find my place in my community, make my mark before the competition grows stronger.
-But I shake off those shackles and just show up.
+But I shake off those shackles and offer all or something.

 You’ve heard this many times before, but I am walking through a season of transition and it is so much harder than I ever anticipated.
 There is the letting go of what was – my years of little people and homeschooling and knowing my role, they are over.
 And there is the turning my eyes and heart forward and believing that there is amazing beauty yet to come.
 Every day I just show up and remind myself that I am OK and it will be all be OK.